Visth/CookiEye-Statistics-App/README.md

 ## Description

-- (hypothetical) CMS app to control social media website service.
+- (hypothetical) CMS app to control social media website service (Only frontend!).
 - App contains 3 subpages: Main, Posts, Users.
 - Left panel does not change, because it's navigation.
 - App contains Modals that popup when some buttons are clicked.